GSI-CS-CO/saftlib/saftbus/README.md

   - A destruction callback can be registered with the service object, which gets called if the service is removed from the saftbus::Container

 ### A very simple example plugin (examples/ex00)
-#### Driver classes
+#### Driver class
-The driver class encapsulates has random number generator for integers in the range [1..6].
+The driver class has a random number generator for integers in the range [1..6].
 It is called "Dice".
 Dice_Proxies can create a random number using the method "Throw".
 The result is communicated using the signal "Result".
 All Dice_Proxies with a connected callback function will be notified when a new number was generated.
 ```C++
 #ifndef EX00_DICE_HPP
 #define EX00_DICE_HPP